 ACC 310: Principles of Accounting I - 3 Credit Hours

-This module serves as the introduction to accounting, with instructions provided with microcomputers as an accounting tool.
-Accounting is studied as a tool essential for organizing business information.
-Financial accounting deals with the economics and financial information for external users, like investors and creditors.
-Students will learn and understand why it is important to report information consistently and promptly and make this available to the public.
+This course is an introduction to accounting and instruction is provided with microcomputers as an accounting tool.
+In addition, accounting is examined as a tool for organizing business information.
+Financial accounting is the field of accounting that provides economics and financial information for external users, such as investors and creditors.
+Students will learn and understand why it is important to report information consistently and in a timely manner and make this available to the public.

 SMB 315: Entrepreneurship and Small Business - 3 Credit Hours

-In this module, students will be given a comprehensive overview of the problems encountered by small businesses along with a study of the procedures and methods offered by management principles in resolving these problems.
-Students will develop an entrepreneurial perspective through an interdisciplinary approach employing concepts from management and supported by marketing, accounting, and finance to explore the creation and management of small business enterprises.
-Students are required to identify a product or service that could lead to a business venture and to develop an industry analysis to support the introduction of this venture.
+In this course four, Entrepreneurship and Managing a Small Business, students will be given a comprehensive overview of the problems encountered by small businesses along with a study of how management principles and procedures provide methods of resolving these problems.
+Students will develop an entrepreneurial perspective through an interdisciplinary approach employing concepts from management and supported by marketing, accounting, and finance to explore the creation and management of small businesses enterprises.
+Students are required to identify a product or service that could lead into a business venture and to develop an industry analysis to support the introduction of this venture.
 As part of their Constructive Action, students are also required to examine their aptitude for entrepreneurship as well as the examination of franchise options.

 ECO 320: Political & Economic Philosophy - 3 Credit Hours